Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 If you need parts, other than things you might be able to find at a local hardware store, prepare to have them shipped in yourself or have the staff source them for you from Budget Marine in St. Martin.
 As far as my experience went, it took days for my order to even get to Budget Marine, and then a few more days to get notification that Budget Marine was out of stock of nearly half the items I needed.
 I’d finally get what few parts were in stock weeks later.
 Update 10/29/2017: Budget Marine opened a small store near Indigo Yachts in Basseterre.
 They have a pretty good inventory in this small store and can order parts from St. Martin then deliver them to the yard for you!

 I ended up staying here for six weeks.
 To escape the heat I’d take the 30-minute bus into Basseterre around lunch time, mostly just for internet access (it’s hit or miss at the yard – mostly miss) then return to do some more work on the boat for the rest of the day.
 I took a couple days off each week for some sightseeing and diving.
-There are a lot of really neat things to see on this island and it shouldn’t be passed up.

 I mostly just made work for myself to do while I awaited parts for all the projects I had planned.
 You know how it is…the first step of a project requires some specialty fastener or electrical connector that you don’t have, and you can’t do any other work on that project until you have that one simple part…that you have to wait weeks for…so you just end up cleaning instead.